 On The Job

-- Student interns work over the summer for a total of 200 hours.
+- Student interns work over the summer -- completing the project they are assigned.

-- Each student makes periodic reports to the operations manager at TECH Fort Worth.
+- Each student makes periodic reports to the NEC and to TECH Fort Worth staff about their work.

 - At the conclusion of the summer a reception is held and the companies and interns share with each other and invited guests what they worked on and accomplished during the summer internship.